JayBizzle/doc-to-text/README.md

 ## Requirements

 Behind the scenes this package leverages [antiword](https://en.wikipedia.org/wiki/Antiword).
-You can verify if the binary installed on your system by issuing this command:
+You can verify if the binary is installed on your system by issuing this command:

 ```bash
 which antiword